team-penny/lbl-test-project/README.md

 The *LBL-Test-Project* is a state of the art web application, thought up by the brightest minds at the Lawrence Berkeley National Laboratory.
 The sole REST API endpoint, served from a Node.js Express server, returns an array of given *Project* objects.
 The Angular 9 web app retrieves/displays the list of Projects, and then provides the user with the opportunity to *view* the data... genius!

+Unfortunately the application needs additional work to get up and running, so we've yet to see any royalties from our brilliant idea.
+Your job is to get the site functioning as described below.

 ## Running Environment

 * Node.js 12.6